-According to the most recent U.S. census data (2015 American Community Survey), only about 4.8 percent of Naperville residents had incomes below the poverty level.
-However, this percentage represents an increase from 4.3 percent the previous year (2014 American Community Survey).
-In comparison, the 2000 U.S. Census recorded a poverty rate of only 2.2 percent, which had increased to 3.4 percent by the 2010 U.S. Census.
-In addition, certain population groups had a significantly higher poverty rate: For female-headed households the poverty rate was 17.4 percent, and for persons with a disability, the poverty rate was 11.3 percent.
+According to the most recent U.S. census data (2016 American Community Survey), only about 4.9 percent of Naperville residents had incomes below the poverty level.
+Although this percentage represents only a slight increase from 4.8 percent the previous year (2015 American Community Survey), there has been a significant increase in persons with incomes below the poverty level since 2000.
+At that time, the U.S. Census recorded a poverty rate of only 2.2 percent, which had increased to 3.4 percent by the 2010 U.S. Census.
+In addition, certain population groups have a significantly higher poverty rate: For all female-headed households the poverty rate was 19.3 percent; for female-headed households with children under 18, the poverty rate was 26.2%; for persons with a disability, the poverty rate was 10.5 percent.
 Minority and foreign-born households also had disproportionately higher poverty rates.
-In total, nearly 7,000 residents had incomes below the poverty level.
-To assist poverty-level families, Naperville will implement the following strategies in Program Year 2016:
+In total, approximately 7,000 residents had incomes below the poverty level.
+To assist poverty-level families, Naperville will implement the following strategies in Program Year 2018:

-- Community Development Block Grant (CDBG) Program: The following CDBG awards are proposed for Program Year 2017: - \$15,000 to Bridge Communities, Inc. for safety improvements to transitional housing for homeless families working to achieve self-sufficiency and return to permanent housing. - \$15,000 to People's Resource Center for rehab work on their headquarters facility providing emergency rent, mortgage, utility and security deposit assistance, as well as food assistance, employment counseling, computer training and literacy tutoring (ESL/GED) to at-risk families. - \$42,500 (plus \$17,600 in SSG funds) to Loaves & Fishes CARES Program to provide emergency rent and utility assistance to families at risk of homelessness due to severe financial difficulties.
+- Community Development Block Grant (CDBG) Program: The following CDBG awards are proposed for Program Year 2018: - \$65,275 to Illinois Independent Living Center and \$63,446 to Naperville Elderly Homes for rehabilitation of multifamily housing for very low-income seniors and persons with severe physical disabilities. - \$28,165 to Little Friends, Inc., \$42,750 to Serenity House, \$65,000 to Turning Pointe Autism Foundation and \$25,000 to United Cerebral Palsy Seguin for rehabilitation work on their facilities providing housing and services to persons with disabilities and persons recovering from substance abuse. - \$47,000 (plus \$2,300 in SSG funds) to Loaves & Fishes CARES Program to provide emergency rent and utility assistance to families at risk of homelessness due to severe financial difficulties.
 Families will be referred to other services available through Loaves & Fishes and other social service agencies. - Social Services Grant (SSG) Program: The Social Services Grant (SSG) Program is a crucial component of the City's strategy to reduce the number of poverty-level families.
-For the 2017 Fiscal Year, a total of \$500,000 will be allocated to organizations and programs that provide assistance to low-income families.
+For the 2018 Fiscal Year, a total of \$500,000 will be allocated to organizations and programs that provide assistance to low-income families.
 These programs include emergency rent and utility assistance, services to single parents, emergency housing, food assistance, employment counseling, substance abuse counseling, mental health counseling, youth services and afterschool programs.